 When it comes to testosterone levels as men age, their testosterone levels are supposed to peak during a male’s teenage years, which often occurs around when they are 18 or 19, before they naturally begin to decline.

 Normally acceptable levels of testosterone can be found in males as early as infancy, and this is due to its being responsible for the development of the male reproductive system.

 Children: Within the first few months of being born, a male baby will produce an average of 75 to 400 ng/dL.
 By the time the male child has reached the age of 10 to 11, the testosterone levels should have changed to between 7 and 130 ng/dL.

 Early Teens: Males between the ages of 12 and 13 years old will often have testosterone levels of between 7 and 800 ng/dL, and then jump once the male early teens turn 15 to 16.
 Then it averages between 100 and 1,200 ng/dL.

 Late Teens: Males between 17 and 18 years old should have testosterone levels of between 300 and 1,200 ng/dL.

 Adults: Males are considered adults by the age of 19, which is when they should be showcasing levels of testosterone anywhere between 240 and 950 ng/dL.

 If you want to confirm that your levels of testosterone are within the normal range for your age, contact American Male Medical today to perform a blood test to review your results.
 We have convenient locations to serve you.
-For more information, please call us or book an appointment online.
+For more information, please Contact or request an appointment online.
 We serve patients from Lewisville TX, Sherman Oaks CA, Irvine CA, Nashville TN, Carrollton TX, Flower Mound TX, Los Angeles CA, Tustin, CA, and Oak Hill TN.